About this project

 EUROPEAN_BACKER – For European Residents only: Standard ThriftyVac® vacuum packing system, complete with vacuum pump, housing, check valve, and gallon-size zipper bag (the flexible vacuum chamber), when available.Estimated delivery:Ships anywhere in the world

 90 backers All gone!

-ADVOCATE BACKER – Standard ThriftyVac® vacuum packing system as for the BACKER tier, plus a digital (PDF) copy of the inventor’s booklet, “How to think like an innovator,“ when available.Estimated delivery:Ships within the US only
+ADVOCATE BACKER – Standard ThriftyVac® vacuum packing system as for the BACKER tier, plus a digital (PDF) copy of the inventor’s booklet, “How to think like an innovator,“ when available.Estimated delivery:Only ships to: United States

 16 backers Limited (484 left of 500)

-SIGNATURE BACKER – Limited Edition, serialized and autographed Standard ThriftyVac® vacuum packing system, complete with vacuum pump, housing, check valve, and gallon-size zipper bag (the flexible vacuum chamber), plus a “ThriftyVac® Advocate” T Shirt, when available.Estimated delivery:Ships within the US only
+SIGNATURE BACKER – Limited Edition, serialized and autographed Standard ThriftyVac® vacuum packing system, complete with vacuum pump, housing, check valve, and gallon-size zipper bag (the flexible vacuum chamber), plus a “ThriftyVac® Advocate” T Shirt, when available.Estimated delivery:Only ships to: United States

-INNOVATION DISCIPLE BACKER – autographed ThriftyVac® vacuum packing system, plus an autographed copy of the inventor’s booklet, “How to think like an innovator,“ which reveals the thought processes that the author has used to methodically create over 20 patented innovations, including ThriftyVac®, when available.Estimated delivery:Ships within the US only
+INNOVATION DISCIPLE BACKER – autographed ThriftyVac® vacuum packing system, plus an autographed copy of the inventor’s booklet, “How to think like an innovator,“ which reveals the thought processes that the author has used to methodically create over 20 patented innovations, including ThriftyVac®, when available.Estimated delivery:Only ships to: United States

 0 backers Limited (2 left of 2)

-COLLECTOR BACKER – Same rewards of all previous tiers, plus one of the two original ThriftyVac prototype systems used to film the Kickstarter video, autographed by the inventor, when available.Estimated delivery:Add $15 USD to ship outside the US
+COLLECTOR BACKER – Same rewards of all previous tiers, plus one of the two original ThriftyVac prototype systems used to film the Kickstarter video, autographed by the inventor, when available.Estimated delivery:Ships anywhere in the world

 0 backers Limited (5 left of 5)